HMRC Tax Receipts 2024-25 – A quick summary

 • Alcohol Duty receipts were stable at £12.6 billion, reflecting flat consumption patterns.

 • Tobacco Duty fell further to £7.9 billion from £8.8 billion, continuing its structural decline.
-A notable reason for the future introduction of Vape Liquid Tax which is to stand at 22p +VAT per ml.
+A notable reason for the future introduction of Vape Liquid Tax which is to set to stand at 22p +VAT per ml when it takes effect.

 • Air Passenger Duty increased to £4.1 billion from £3.8 billion, reflecting strong post-pandemic travel recovery.